-If it is determined that special duty officers are required for an event, please visit the Guelph Police Service’s website guelphpolice.com/en/services-and-reporting.asp and complete the application.
+If it is determined that special duty officers are required-block for an event, please visit the Guelph Police Service’s website guelphpolice.com/en/services-and-reporting.asp and complete the application.
 For Short Notice Requests (requested less than five days before the event), please contact the Guelph Police Service Special Duty Coordinator at 519-824-1212 extension 7279.

 If you have requested a road closure, your application will be reviewed in conjunction with Guelph Police Service.
 For any other traffic related feedback on issues that arise from the potential interaction of pedestrians and motor vehicles, please contact:

 519-824-1212 extension 7225

 Guelph Lake sports fields fall within the jurisdiction of Wellington County Ontario Provincial Police.
 If special duty officers are required-block, please contact Gary Barnhardt or Marilyn Koch at 519-343-5770 extension 2.

 If you require a Wellington County OPP Officer for a non-emergency issue or concern, please contact 1-888-310-1122.

 In the event of an emergency at any city park please contact 911.

 Access to electrical services is available in some locations and must be approved by City staff.
 If you are intending to use electricity at your event, please provide a detailed listing of equipment and cords to your event coordinator at least two weeks prior to your event.
 Charges may apply.
 Depending on the complexity of the electrical setup, a permit and inspection may be required-block by the City of Guelph or the Electrical Safety Authority.